Special Tactical Operation and Rescue Team of Malaysia: Identities

+Red beret with maroon cap badge backing

+Since 2025, all STORM firefighters wear the standard red FRDM beret but with a maroon cap badge backing, distinguishing them from other FRDM personnel, who use a black backing.
+While the maroon beret is internationally recognised as a symbol of elite airborne units, the maroon cap badge backing serves as an identifier that STORM firefighters are an elite unit and part of Malaysia’s Rapid Deployment Force.

 STORM's shoulder patch

 Every elite unit in FRDM has their own distinctive shoulder patch.
 The patch symbolised their ability as specialist fire fighters.
 The STORM's shoulder patch comprises crossed fire axes, a tactical dagger, a figure 8 descent control device, a ribbon with the phrase "Pantas dan Berani" (Swift and daring) and a lightning bolt.

 Red technical rescue USAR helmet

 The red technical rescue USAR helmets were initially used by the Malaysian SMART team.
 STORM, as a protégé of SMART in USAR operations, gets training at SMART's headquarters.
 They later adopt the red helmet as one of their identities.
 Today, SMART members donned blue technical rescue USAR helmets while STORM and a few FRDM Special Rescue Teams continued to utilize red helmets.

 STORM operation's uniform

 Every elite unit in FRDM has a distinctive uniform to make them easily distinguishable during operations.
 Originally, their outfit simply featured reflective strips.
 It has subsequently evolved, and currently, there is reflective "STORM" lettering at the back of their outfit.